suncycles/automate-missing-lists/README.md

 	- If this fails, ensure pip is installed.
 Run the python installer again and click **Modify**.
 Here you can see if pip is installed before running again.

 ## Setup
-- Paste barcodes into barcodes.csv.
+- Paste barcodes into barcodes.txt.
 It is intended to read them as a column, pasted directly from a spreadsheet.
 Do not include a heading column title.

 ## FOLIO Operation Instructions
 **Requirements**: Working log in to SCU  [FOLIO](https://scu.folio.indexdata.com/)